bkielbasa/developer20/content/post/i-want-to-learn-go/index.md

 ## After that...

 * [Effective Go](https://golang.org/doc/effective_go.html) - it's a list of tips for writing clear, idiomatic Go code.
 It's the gold standard and definitely must read.
+* [Go Code Review Comments](https://github.com/golang/go/wiki/CodeReviewComments) - as authors say - it's a suplement to Effective Go.
+It's an official list of common mistakes with explanation.
 * [Go blog](https://blog.golang.org/) - if you want to be up-to-date with changes to the language and its tools
 * [Ardan labs blog](https://www.ardanlabs.com/blog/) - one of the best Go blogs.
 You'll find a series of post about the GC or go modules and much more.